-- G. Assumption Fee - 1.
-In the case of an assumption, SBA does not require a new guaranty fee, and lien positions are often maintained eliminating the need for recording fees.
+G. Assumption Fee

+- 1. In the case of an assumption, SBA does not require a new guaranty fee, and lien positions are often maintained eliminating the need for recording fees.
 As an incentive for a lender to retain an existing loan, SBA allows a lender to charge an assumption fee that is consistent with its assumption fee charged on its non-SBA guaranteed loans.
 The fee must be reasonable in relation to services provide and cannot exceed 1% of the principal balance outstanding at time of assumption.
 SBA's guaranty does not extend to assumption fees and, at time of guaranty purchase, SBA will not pay any portion of such fees. - 2.
 This fee may be paid by the seller or the assumptor.
-Lenders should review SBA's SOP 50 50, Loan Servicing, for procedures to process an assumption request. - H. SBA Express, Export Express and Patriot Express Fee Policy - 1.
-The SBA guaranty and on-going servicing fees are the same for SBA Express, Export Express and Patriot Express as for standard 7(a) loans.
-The policy regarding packaging fees is the same as for standard 7(a) loans.
-In addition, the lender may charge the same fees for SBA Express, Export Express and Patriot Express loans as it charges for its similarly-sized non-SBA guaranteed commercial loans as long as the fees are directly related to the service provided, are reasonable and customary for the services performed, and are not based on a percentage of the loan amount.
-Examples include application fees and reasonable transaction fees such as cash advance fees, late fees, returned check charges, currency conversion fees, over limit fees (assuming the borrower did not exceed SBA's approved loan amount), and organizational change fees.
-If packaging or application fees are charged, they must be disclosed on SBA Form 159(7a).
+Lenders should review SBA's SOP 50 50, Loan Servicing, for procedures to process an assumption request.

+H. SBA Express Fee Policy

+- 1. The SBA guaranty and on-going servicing fees are the same for SBA Express as standard 7(a) loans.
+Packaging fees are also permitted as long as they meet SBA's requirements for such fees.
+In addition, the lender may charge the same fees for SBA Express loans as it charges for its similarly-sized non-SBA guaranteed commercial loans as long as the fees are directly related to the service provided, are reasonable and customary for the services performed, and are not based on a percentage of the loan amount.
+Examples are reasonable transaction fees such as cash advance fees, late fees, returned check charges, currency conversion fees, over limit fees (assuming the borrower did not exceed SBA's approved loan amount), and organizational change fees. - 2.
+As with standard 7(a) loans, lenders may not charge servicing fees unless the fees are to compensate for extraordinary servicing requirements connected with the loan; for example, monitoring the levels of accounts receivable for a line of credit.

-- 2. As with standard 7(a) loans, lenders may not charge servicing fees unless the fees are to compensate for extraordinary servicing requirements connected with the loan; for example, monitoring the levels of accounts receivable for a line of credit. - 3.
-Renewal fees are not permitted. - 4.
+- 3. Renewal fees are not permitted. - 4.
 SBA reserves the right to disallow fees that are not customary and/or which do not bear a relationship to the actual service provided.
-Also, if the lender requests that SBA honor its guaranty on an SBA Express, Export Express or Patriot Express loan, with the exception of the SBA guaranty fee, the Agency will not purchase any portion of the loan balance that consists of fees charged to the borrower.
+Also, if the lender requests that SBA honor its guaranty on an SBA Express loan, the Agency will not purchase any portion of the loan balance that consists of fees charged to the borrower.